 Why?
 Because they’re super easy to make and are always very healthy.

 This Grilled Lamb Loin Chops kebab recipe is no exception.

-Hence, it will be added to my collection of favorite Weight Watchers dinner recipes.
+Hence, it will be added to my collection of favorite WW dinner recipes.

 I found it in my Weight Watchers Ready, Set, Go!
 Cookbook, which you can purchase from Amazon.